 - Isolating or seeking out new social groups that do not seem healthy

-Types of Heroin Treatment
+Types of Heroin Addiction Treatment Programs

 Addiction is a brain disorder, and although perhaps a few bad decisions led to heroin use, addiction itself is not a decision.
 Medical treatment is necessary to get over addiction, so do not be misled by thinking that if you pass through the detox process you will no longer be addicted to heroin.
 Many people choose inpatient or outpatient treatment after the initial detox phase is complete.